Open Source · Built from Inside City Hall

 Let's build together.

-CivicWork is looking for municipal partners willing to be early collaborators — local governments ready to explore what governance-grade AI infrastructure looks like in practice.
-If you're a municipality, a civic technologist, or building in this space, let's talk.
+CivicWork is looking for municipal partners willing to be early collaborators.
+If you're a municipality, a civic technologist, or building in this space, try a tool, run an assessment, or reach out directly.